chromiumembedded/cef/tools/distrib/win/README.standard.txt

 Resources   Contains resources required by libcef.dll.
 By default these files
             should be placed in the same directory as libcef.dll and will be copied there as part of the build process.

+tests/      Directory of tests that demonstrate CEF usage.

+  cefclient Contains the cefclient sample application configured to build
+            using the files in this distribution.
+This application demonstrates a wide range of CEF functionalities.

+  cefsimple Contains the cefsimple sample application configured to build
+            using the files in this distribution.
+This application demonstrates the minimal functionality required to create a browser window.

+  gtest     Contains the Google C++ Testing Framework used by the unittests
+            target.

+  shared    Contains source code shared by the cefclient and unittests targets.

+  unittests Contains unit tests that exercise the CEF APIs.

 USAGE